 - You’ll be taught and supervised by academic staff at the forefront of debates in their field.
 Our academic staff have published widely across the fields of applied linguistics, English language teaching and intercultural communication, and presented papers at conferences in many different parts of the world (at last count, well over 30 countries).
 Our PhD students are also active in presenting and publishing their research, often in international peer-reviewed journals.

 - The British Council’s Culture at Work Report (2013) stated: ‘Employers are under strong pressure to find employees who are not only technically proficient, but also culturally astute and able to thrive in a global world environment.’
-Our degree nurtures these qualities, giving you a competitive advantage in the graduate employment market.
+Our degrees nurture these qualities, giving you a competitive advantage in the employment market.